RFF Summer Research Internship Program

 The RFF summer internship program provides an opportunity for students to prepare for careers that engage in rigorous, policy-relevant research.
 Interns are essential members of RFF’s Research and Policy Engagement team; they are responsible for providing technical support that, under the direction of RFF Fellows, allows for the production of compelling and impactful research that aligns with RFF’s mission of improving environmental, energy and natural resource decisions through impartial economic research and policy engagement.

-Internships will run from June 10th, 2024 – August 16th, 2024.
+Internships will run from June 9–August 15, 2025.
 Start or end dates can be changed with an approved exception.
 All internships will be conducted in RFF’s offices in Washington, DC.

 FAQs

 Education level: By and large, RFF summer research internships are geared toward graduate students (either Masters or PhD), although some openings are available to advanced undergraduates.
+In the past, some graduate-level interns have also chosen to continue collaborating with RFF on academic journal articles beyond their paid internships.
 Please see individual job descriptions (linked above) for specific education requirements of the various roles.

 Compensation: All RFF internships are paid.
 We offer a sliding pay scale for interns based on the level of completion in their degree programs, ranging from $17.50 per hour to $26 per hour.